sporto/awesome-elm/README.md

 ## Beyond the DOM

 * [QML](https://doc.qt.io/qt-5/qmlapplications.html) You can use .js files to create native desktop and phone applications for all platforms with GPU acceleration and easy to code animations.
+You need to do the wiring to the UI by yourself.
 * [iOS](https://github.com/pzp1997/elm-ios) A POC for using Elm 0.18 for native iOS Applications
 * [elmish-wasm](https://github.com/Chadtech/elmish-wasm) A POC for compiling elm to Web Assembly
 * [elm-serverless](https://github.com/ktonon/elm-serverless) Run Elm 0.18 on Cloud Functions using the Serverless Frameworks